Bug #995

 Antonio Huete

-Updated by msylvan almost 16 years ago
+Updated by msylvan over 16 years ago

 So it's an overflow problem.
 Take the absolute value of (tick - prev_tick) instead?

-Updated by mneumann over 15 years ago
+Updated by mneumann about 16 years ago

 With the following patch DragonFly runs perfectly well on VirtualBox